-This 120-hour programme is designed for EFL/ESP lecturers from Higher Education Institutes.
+This 120-hour programme is designed for EFL/ESP lecturers working in Higher Education institutions.
 The PDELT course consists of four weeks of tuition with a twin focus on language technology and the use of literature and drama.
-There are optional elements such as networking within the university, in addition to assessment and academic and research writing.
-All courses are designed and taught by Fellows at Warwick Applied Linguistics, with guest lecturers brought in from the wider university as required.
+There are optional elements including networking within the university, assessment, and academic and research writing.
+All courses are designed and taught by faculty of Warwick Applied Linguistics, with guest lecturers brought in from the wider university as required.

-- To develop teachers’ knowledge of a range of language teaching methodologies and the confidence and skills to apply them effectively in the classroom.
+- To develop teachers’ knowledge of language teaching methodologies, along with the confidence and skills to apply them effectively in the classroom

-- To give teachers the capacity to select and develop teaching materials that are relevant, engaging and authentic, and to familiarise teachers with a wide range of technological tools which will enhance their own learning and future teaching practice.
+- To increase teachers' ability to select and develop teaching materials that are relevant, engaging and authentic, and to familiarise them with a wide range of technological tools designed to enhance their own learning and future teaching practice

-- Cultural experience through guided visits include Warwick, Stratford Upon Avon (including Shakespeare’s birthplace) and London.
+- To offer a cultural experience through guided visits (e.g. Warwick, Stratford Upon Avon (including Shakespeare’s birthplace) and London

 Accommodation will be provided on campus, with a private study bedroom, communal kitchen and Wi-Fi.
-Airport pickups and a bus pass to allow you to explore the local area are also included.
+Airport pickups and a bus pass are also included in the course fee, allowing you to explore the local area.

 Participants will be able to enjoy our great facilities and benefit from our inclusive and cosmopolitan environment.